 The Spirit of Scotland

 If like me, you love to travel and explore far and wide, while keeping transit in between destinations as smooth and convenient as possible, then the Spirit of Scotland pass is the way to go.
-Unlimited train, ferry and coach travel across Scotland for either a period of 4 or 8 consecutive days.
+Unlimited train and coach travel across Scotland for either a period of four or eight consecutive days.
 Awesome.

 The conventional concerns of how far I could explore and the costs that go with it are behind me.
 All of a sudden, there were no bounds to how far and wide I could explore - just simply, as much as I could handle.